Giant Christmas Tree Worm

 Giant Christmas Tree Worm, Spirobranchus giganteus.
 Underwater photograph taken in coastal waters off Bonaire, December 2019.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Phylogeny: Giant Christmas Tree Worms, Spirobranchus giganteus (Pallas, 1766) like their less-attractive cousins the Earthworms, are in the phylum Annelida of segmented worms.
-They are in the family Serpulidae of serpulids or Christmas Tree Worms.
-The genus Spirobranchus is one of seventy-one genera in this family, and there are forty-one species in this genus.
-This species is also known as the Caribbean Christmas Tree Worm, the Giant Spiraled Polychaete, and the Giant Spiral- gilled Fan Worm.
-In Mexico they are known as gusano de arbol Navidad.
+Phylogeny: Giant Christmas Tree Worms, Spirobranchus giganteus (Pallas, 1766), like their less-attractive cousins the Earthworms, are in the phylum Annelida of segmented worms.
+They are in the Serpulidae Family of Christmas Tree Worms.
+The Spirobranchus genus is one of seventy-one genera in the Serpulidae Family, and there are forty-one species in the Spirobranchus genus.
+They are also known as the Caribbean Christmas Tree Worm, the Giant Spiraled Polychaete, and the Giant Spiral-gilled Fan Worm and in Mexico as Gusano de Arbol Navidad.
+The genus name Spirobranchus comes from the Greek words meaning “spiral gills” or “spiral branches”, referring to the radioles (branch-like structures).

 Habitat and Distribution: Giant Christmas Tree Worms grow on rocks and living corals, with the coral eventually overgrowing the tube.
-This species is found subtidally to a depth of around 60 m (197’).
+This species is found subtidally to a depth of 60 m (197 feet).
 Giant Christmas Tree Worms are circumtropical in distribution.
-In Mexican waters they are found on both coasts.
-On the East coast, they range from Tampico, Tamaulipas to Belize.
-On the West coast, they range from the Central Sea of Cortez to Guatamala.
-They are absent from the West coast of the Baja Peninsula.
+In Mexican waters they are found in coastal waters along both the Atlantic and Pacific Oceans.
+In the Atlantic they range from Tampico, Tamaulipas to Belize.
+They are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the West Coast of the Baja Peninsula and in the northern portions of the Sea of Cortez.

 Diet: Giant Christmas Tree Worms are sessile suspension feeders, and they lack a buccal organ.
 The buccal organ consists of muscles and glands in the pharynx or proboscis.
 They are unable to reach out with mouth parts to grab food.
 Instead, they use their tentacles (radioles) to grab plankton from the water column, and then pass the food to their mouth.
 They eat phytoplankton, zooplankton, and detritus.
 Once caught, the plankton are swept down a groove, by currents generated by cilia, to the mouth.